timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 earlier, you should create _at least_ three Services to set up a multi-node cluster: one access node and two data nodes.

-There is currently no way to distinguish between the access node and data nodes within the Timescale Cloud console, **so we strongly recommend that you include “AN" and "DN" in the names of each service, respectively (eg. "an-mycluster", "dn1-mycluster", "dn2-mycluster", etc.)**.
+There is currently no way to visually distinguish between the access node and data nodes within the Timescale Cloud console, **so we strongly recommend that you include “AN" and "DN" in the names of each service, respectively (eg. "an-mycluster", "dn1-mycluster", "dn2-mycluster", etc.)**.
 Services can only assume one role in a